Home > Tours > Latin America Tours > Central America Tours > Mexico: Maya, Aztecs & Conquistadors Day of the Dead Festival (Oaxaca)

 Overview

 Book online and enjoy exclusive savings on Exodus 16 Day Mexico: Maya, Aztecs & Conquistadors Day of the Dead Festival (Oaxaca).
-Few countries unleash your inner Indiana Jones quite like Mexico, where jungle temples and the abandoned cities of ancient civilisations make way to colonial towns with cobbled streets and Spanish architecture.
+Discover Mexico, where jungle temples and abandoned cities make way to colonial towns.
 This fusion of history has led to a unique culture, encompassing the art of Frida Kahlo and the delicious cuisine of Oaxaca.
-Uncover the historical and cultural layers of the country as we journey from the highlands of Mexico City to the jungles and beaches of...read more the Yucatan via the lands of the Aztecs, Zapotecs, Maya and Conquistadors.
+See it all on a journey from Mexico City to Chichén Itzá, one of the New Wonders of the World.

 Itinerary